-Section 3-AMSA-USA Leadership (2008)
+C. AMSA-USA Leadership

-- A. National Member Organization (NMO) President: - 1.
-The AMSA National President shall serve as the NMO president and retain all of the responsibilities and privileges associated with this role.
-(2009) - B. Standing Committee Representatives: - 1.
-AMSA shall appoint representatives to each of IFMSA's non-exchange Standing Committees, who must be approved by the Executive Board of the Action Committees, with appointments based on their ability to serve as a liaison between their AMSA and IFMSA committee.
-(2010) - C. IFMSA Transnational Projects:
+- 1. National Member Organization (NMO) President: - a.
+The AMSA National President shall serve as the NMO president and retain all of the responsibilities and privileges associated with this role. - 2.
+Standing Committee Representatives: - b.
+AMSA shall appoint representatives to each of IFMSA's non-exchange Standing Committees, who must be approved by the Board of Trustees and the Executive Board of the Action Committees, with appointments based on their ability to serve as a liaison between their AMSA and IFMSA committee.